apache/apisix-website/website/blog/2020-08-22-new-website.md

 <!--truncate-->

-All contents will be hidden after the `<!--truncate-->` tag in blog list.
+Tip: all contents will be hidden after the `<!--truncate-->` tag in blog list.